chkwon/PathDistribution.jl/README.md

             1 1 1 1 0 1 0 1 ;
             1 0 1 1 0 1 1 0 ]
 ```
+and the origin node is 1 the destination node is 8.

+## Monte-Carlo Simulation

-and want to estimate the number of paths between node 1 and node 8, then
+To estimate the total number of paths from the origin to the destination, we can do the following:
 ```julia
 # N1: number of samples in the first stage (default=5000)
 # N2: number of samples in the second stage (default=10000)